The Impact of Star Formation and Feedback Recipes on the Stellar Mass and Interstellar Medium of High-Redshift Galaxies: Constraining high-redshift Galaxy formation models with ism observations

-We emphasize that this metric is highly sensitive to even minor variations in the star formation algorithm, and of parameters within a given algorithm.
+We emphasize that O32 PDF is highly sensitive to even minor variations in the star formation algorithm, and of parameters within a given algorithm.
 For example, in the bottom panel of Figure~\ref{fig:O32} we show the PDF of O32 for the density-based star formation algorithm (yellow) where we have either increased the efficiency from \SI{10}{\percent} to \SI{100}{\percent} (green) or we have increased the density threshold from \SI{e2}{cm^{-3}} to \SI{e3}{cm^{-3}} and the efficiency to \SI{100}{\percent} (blue).
 The shapes of the PDFs are different in all three cases.
+More quantitatively, we have run a two-sample KS test comparing the O32 distributions of the modified simulations to the fiducial models and found that the $p-$values are always less than 0.05.
 This demonstrates that the ionized gas can also probe the star formation efficiency is a similar way to the molecular gas \citep{Hopkins2013-mol,Onus2018}.
 Modifying the value of the density threshold, however, leads to a stronger change in O32 compared to increasing the efficiency.